SM 101 Express Lanes Project

 Sound Wall Removal/Relocation in San Mateo

-As part of project construction, Caltrans will remove and relocate four sections of sound wall in the City of San Mateo throughout 2020.
+As part of project construction, Caltrans will remove and relocate three sections of sound wall in the City of San Mateo throughout 2020 and early 2021.

 Additional information can be found here.